Tracing Providers

 OTLP Provider (HTTP)

 The OTLP HTTP provider exports traces to an OpenTelemetry collector using the HTTP protocol.
+You must call Start(ctx) before traces are exported; otherwise no traces will be sent and no error occurs at creation.

 When to Use